 But, for the big and established click farms, it’s definitely a risk worth taking.
 With the sheer volume of people working and the demand for paid clicks, click farm operators can make a lot of money.

-Click farms can also be operated with remote workers, and many click selling sites outsource human click activity to freelancers.
-These freelancers will most likely be hired through popular outsourcing websites and cost the click farm operators more than their employees, so they’re used sparingly.
+Click farms can also be operated with remote workers, and many sites that sell clicks outsource human click activity to freelancers.
+These freelancers will most likely be hired through popular outsourcing websites and can cost the click farm operators more than their in-house employees, so they’re used sparingly.

 However, during 2020, the Covid-19 pandemic has created more demand for work from home jobs.
 One major beneficiary has been the paid-to-click (PTC) industry.

 Paid-to-click sites can be accessed by anyone with an internet connected device.
 Once you complete a short registration, you can be clicking on banners, watching video ads and clicking on Captchas in just a few minutes.